 Pupil Transportation consists of bus purchases; purchase of supplies including gasoline and diesel fuel at variable prices; utilities and insurance on the bus garage; and costs of our transportation contracts.
 The transportation budget is developed by looking at actual data from prior years to predict the needs.
-The 2021-22 school year was again not a normal year due to the continuing effects of COVID-19.
-The district did not operate a lot of it's extracurricular activities which reduced bus runs resulting in lower than anticipated costs.
-At the same time, gasoline and diesel fuel costs significantly increased.
+The District had a full schedule for extracurricular activities in FY23 which increased bus runs from FY22 resulting higher costs.
+At the same time, gasoline and diesel fuel costs significantly increased from supply chain problems and inflation.